 Stewardship Statement

 We’re proud to be a signatory to the Australian Asset Owner Stewardship Code (the Code), which was coordinated by the Australian Council of Superannuation Investors (ACSI), of which we are a founding member.
-The Code consists of six guiding principles designed to improve the quality and transparency of stewardship activities.
+The Code provides guiding principles designed to improve the quality and transparency of stewardship activities.
+This statement is based on the 2018 version of the Code, which is applicable until 1 July 2024, and reflects practices during the 2024 financial year.

 Principle 1: How we approach effective stewardship